-Having a life insurance policy means you have secured the life of your loved ones in case of any mishap with you.
-By purchasing the policy, you did your moral duty towards them in protecting their life for adverse scenarios.
-But the thing really matters is whether they (Insurance Beneficiary of your policy) are equally aware of the policy and the claim procedures or not?
+If you have a life insurance policy means you have secured the life of your loved ones in case of any mishap with you.
+By purchasing the policy, you did your moral duty towards them in protecting their life from adverse scenarios.
+But the thing really matters is whether they (the Insurance Beneficiary of your policy) are equally aware of the policy and the claim procedures or not.

 You will not get full face value